 You need to set up KPIs and performance tools before you start implementing any strategy.
 Measuring revenue influence against budget investments is important.
-Other metrics would have a cost per acquisition, lifetime value of customers, a time taken to convert, percentage to convert (SQL, MQL, SAL, Buyer) etc. Do not mistake vanity metrics (social clicks, likes, follow, page views) as a measurement for success.
+Other metrics would have a cost per acquisition, lifetime value of customers, time taken to convert, percentage to convert (SQL, MQL, SAL, Buyer), etc. Do not mistake vanity metrics (social clicks, likes, follow, page views) as a measurement for success.

 5. Qualifying Leads